Sarmentor/DynComm-R-package/CONTRIBUTING.md

    Pull Request would represent.

-    A released version number consists of three numbers, "\<major\>.\<minor\>.\<patch\>".
-For version number 1.9.2, 1 is the major number, 9 is the minor number, and 2 is the patch number.
-Never use versions like 1.0, instead always spell out the three components, 1.0.0.
+    - A released version number consists of three numbers, "\<major\>.\<minor\>.\<patch\>".
+For version number 201901.01.0, 201901 is the major number and tells you the year and month of release, 01 is the minor number, and 0 is the patch number.

-    An in-development package has a fourth component: the development version.
+    - An in-development package has a fourth component: the development version.
 This should start at 9000.
-For example, the first version of the package should be 0.0.0.9000.
+For example, the first version of the package should be XXXXXX.0.0.9000.
 There are two reasons for this recommendation: first, it makes it easy to see if a package is released or in-development, and the use of the fourth place means that you’re not limited to what the next version will be.
-0.0.1, 0.1.0 and 1.0.0 are all greater than 0.0.0.9000.
+XXXXXX.0.1, XXXXXX.1.0 and XXXXXX.0.0 are all greater than XXXXXX.0.0.9000.

-    Increment the development version, e.g. from 9000 to 9001 if you’ve added an important feature that another development package needs to depend on.
+    - Increment the development version, e.g. from 9000 to 9001 if you’ve added an important feature that another development package needs to depend on.

-    If you’re using svn, instead of using the arbitrary 9000, you can embed the sequential revision identifier.
+    - If you’re using svn, instead of using the arbitrary 9000, you can embed the sequential revision identifier.

 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.